dambro1978/JSVW/README.md

 // It can be enriched

-// bindJ(data, Type, url, contentType, dataType) passing Json document, data format, or data for control view interface like jquery UI
+// bindJ(data, Type, url, contentType, dataType) passing Json text, data format, or data for control view interface like jquery UI

-// bindJ(data, Type, url) passing Json document, data format, or data for control view interface like jquery UI
+// bindJ(data, Type, url) passing Json text, data format, or data for control view interface like jquery UI

-// bindS(data, Type, url) passing String document, data format or  data for control view interface like jquery UI
+// bindS(data, Type, url) passing String text, data format or  data for control view interface like jquery UI

-// bindX(data, Type, url) passing XML document, data format or  data for control view interface like jquery UI
+// bindX(data, Type, url) passing XML text, data format or  data for control view interface like jquery UI

+// bindB(data, Type, url) passing some text the function converts it into bits and does the binding, while the response in bits is converted into text

-// bindH(data, Type, url) passing Html document, data format or data for control view interface like jquery UI
+// bindH(data, Type, url) passing Html text, data format or data for control view interface like jquery UI

 <html>
 <head>